-8.2.4 Climate change
+8.2.2.4 Climate change

-The power consumption of French worksites (excluding that of the buildings in Cergy, France and Montigny-le-Bretonneux, France) has generated 17.3 kg of CO2 emissions.
+The electrical power consumption of French worksites (excluding that of the buildings in Cergy, France and Montigny-le-Bretonneux, France, which were shut down during the 2014 fiscal year) has generated 30.5 tons of CO2 emissions.

-Regrouping the teams based in the Aix-en-Provence region under one roof has, amongst other things, eliminated employees' frequent automobile commutes between the two worksites in Aix-en-Provence and Rousset where they used to work.
+In 2013, regrouping the teams based in the Aix-en-Provence region under one roof has, amongst other things, eliminated employees' frequent automobile commutes between the two worksites in Aix-en-Provence and Rousset where they used to work.